tekumara/notes/docker-usage.md

 `docker inspect -f '{{.State.Pid}}' CONTAINER` get the PID of the process running in docker
 `docker inspect -f '{{.HostConfig.Memory}}' CONTAINER` to see the container memory limit in bytes
 `docker inspect -f '{{ json .NetworkSettings }}' CONTAINER | jq .` network settings including exposed ports and bridged IP address
-`docker image inspect REPO:TAG` see details of an image
-`docker image inspect python:3.6-slim | jq '.[0].Size'` see size of image `docker exec -it CONTAINER --user root bash` start a shell inside a running container, as the root user
+`docker exec -it CONTAINER --user root bash` start a shell inside a running container, as the root user
 `docker logs -f CONTAINER` tail logs
 `docker run -it --name mycontainer IMAGE [COMMAND]` create and start a new container from an image ([ref](https://docs.docker.com/engine/reference/run/)).
 To use the image's default command, omit `command`. `-it` is for interactive sessions (keep stdin open and start a psuedo-tty)